Srinithya1503/Tableau-Dashboard/README.md

    - An interactive dashboard highlighting **sales and profit trends** across regions and categories.
    - Includes a Tableau Story to demonstrate step-by-step insights for **business decision-making**.

-2. **Healthcare Demographics Dashboard**
+2. **US Health Discipline Dashboard**
-   - An interactive dashboard analyzing **patient demographics** such as age, gender, and blood type.
+   - An interactive dashboard demonstrating the US county level chronic disease trends in 2021-2022.
-   - Helps identify **population patterns** and insights for healthcare managemen
+   - Recommends the intervention practices in health burden counties.

 ## 🎯 Purpose